svin24/svin24.github.io/content/blog/How-to-go-to-war.md

 their headcount, adjusted to your discretion to account for the difference in the profitability of your role compared to your colleagues.
-It's also wise to run this math in your head to see how the returns from your employment are affected by conditions in the hiring market, layoffs, etc -- fewer employees increases the companies return per employee, and a busier hiring market reduces your leverage.
-In any case, it should be relatively easy for you to justify in the cold arithmetic of finance that businesses speak that employees matter to the employer, and the degree to which solidarity between workers is a meaningful force amplifier for your leverage.
+It's also wise to run this math in your head to see how the returns from your employment are affected by conditions in the hiring market, layoffs, etc -- having fewer employees increases the company's return per employee, and a busier hiring market reduces your leverage.
+In any case, it should be relatively easy for you to justify, in the cold arithmetic of finance that businesses speak, that employees matter to the employer, and the degree to which solidarity between workers is a meaningful force amplifier for your leverage.

 In addition to your fundamental value, there are some weak points in the corporate structure that you should be aware of.
 There are some big levers that you may already be aware of that I have already placed outside of the scope of this blog post, such as the use of collective bargaining, unionization, strikes, and so on, where you need to maximize your collective leverage to really put the screws to your employer.
-Many neo-liberal workplaces lack the class conciousness necessary to access these levers, and on the day-to-day scale it may be strategically wise to smarten up your colleagues on social economics in preparation for use of these levers.
+Many neo-liberal workplaces lack the class consciousness necessary to access these levers, and on the day-to-day scale it may be strategically wise to smarten up your colleagues on social economics in preparation for use of these levers.
 I want to talk about goals on the smaller